jdbener/BennerBot/README.md

 - MK8: (mk7.1) This update simplifies the GUI and fixes some of the bugs from previous version, we are also taking our first steps towards being open source

 - MK9: This update involves alot of new changes, mainly: GUI Updates, Twitch Emoticon Support, More API Work, and source!!!
 Yes you can finally look at my ugly source.

+- MK10: (mk9.1) This update fixes the huge amount of memory used by the emoticon system in the last update

 ##Libraries Used:##